Redsandro/express-autoroute-json/README.md

 ## Scope

 This module attempts to be a simplistic lightweight yet complete JSON:API endpoint.
-There should be out-of-the-box support for all basic JSON:API features you need to write a descent app, like `sort`, `filter`, `page` and `include`.
+There should be out-of-the-box support for all basic JSON:API features you need to write a decent app, like `sort`, `filter`, `page` and `include`.
 Routes are limited to one type, one model, one schema.
 If you want something crazy, like a custom type that uses six models and a hard-coded joke about Belgians, you should look for a more advanced solution, such as the ones listed below:

 * [Fortune.js](http://fortune.js.org/) with [fortune-json-api](https://github.com/fortunejs/fortune-json-api)
 * [jsonapi-server](https://github.com/holidayextras/jsonapi-server) (no longer maintained)